Button-Down Collar Golf Polo Shirts: Polo vs Woven, 4-Button & Fit Checks

 • Retail photos where the collar must stay disciplined

-Where it can go wrong is also predictable:
+Where it can go wrong (and it’s predictable):

 • Placket waves after wash

-• Top button sits too low or too high for the intended look
+• Top button sits too low (awkward when closed) or too high (feels tight at neck)

 If you want fewer revisions, lock two specs early and don’t let them drift: